Filed under: Fall / Quick Breads

 This approach got me closer but the donuts still weren’t puffing up enough and they certainly didn’t deliver in terms of taste.
 I switched from reducing cider to using boiled cider.
 I got very close but it still wasn’t cider heaven, and well, after all isn’t that where we all want to be every October?

 A reader recommended this recipe from Claire Saffitz and I noted that she did use sour cream, and mostly her recipe was very similar to where I was getting with mine, BUT… she used apple butter.
-And that is where the game changed for me: the magic ingredient!
+I decided to try incorporating it into mine.

 Butter: The butter will be browned; adding that much more flavor to the dough.
 No need to soften it.
 Use unsalted!